google/sbom-conformance/README.md

 - the [Package Verification Code](https://spdx.github.io/spdx-spec/v2.3/package-information/#79-package-verification-code-field) field is missing
 - the [Package Verification Code](https://spdx.github.io/spdx-spec/v2.3/package-information/#79-package-verification-code-field) field is present and the [Files Analyzed](https://spdx.github.io/spdx-spec/v2.3/package-information/#78-files-analyzed-field) field is `true`

+### Google Style Guide

+name: `google`

+The Google SBOM Style Guide is similar to the SPDX requirements with a few additional restriction.

+#### Document Name

+This is a top-level check that passes if the [Document Name](https://spdx.github.io/spdx-spec/v2.3/document-creation-information/#64-document-name-field) field is present and not empty.

+#### Data License

+This is a top-level check that passes if the [Data License](https://spdx.github.io/spdx-spec/v2.3/document-creation-information/#62-data-license-field) field is `CC0-1.0`.

+#### Document SPDXID

+This is a top-level check that passes if the [Document SPDX Identifier](https://spdx.github.io/spdx-spec/v2.3/document-creation-information/#63-spdx-identifier-field) field is `SPDXRef-DOCUMENT`.

 ## Disclaimer

 This is not an officially supported Google product.
 This project is not eligible for the [Google Open Source Software Vulnerability Rewards Program](https://bughunters.google.com/open-source-security).